mauritssilvis/challenges/java/java-project-cli/README.md

 #### 2.3.3 Java is not up-to-date / java.lang.UnsupportedClassVersionError

-When trying to execute Java programs, you may encounter errors of the following form:
+When trying to execute Java programs, you may encounter an error of the following form:

 ```text
 Error: LinkageError occurred while loading main class nl.mauritssilvis.challenges.java.cli.manual.projects.basic.Main